Ifrade1/algorithms2/README.md

 # algorithms

 **_Current Priorities: _***

-Write code to set up leafs of the tree. must include *left, *right, *repeat.
+Write delete function (Write it in the bstfunctions file.

-Write insert function (Write it in the bstfunctions file.
+Write search function

 Write main function (write it in the PA1 file).